ALL OF OUR BETS ON CHINA HAVE BEEN WRONG (MARSHALL AUERBACK)

 In the early days of the American government’s pivot to Asia — what might be thought of as the Rise of the Neocons — Congress referred to the White House more than 4,000 instances of foreign interests taking over American firms which could pose a potentially serious threat to national security.
 This was done in accordance with the law requiring foreign ownership of American businesses to be subject to review by the administration prior to approval.
 In typical Republican fashion, the Reaganites ignored the law and refused to act on so much as a single case.
 Only one incident — where a Communist Chinese outfit acquired a firm producing sensitive and classified defense missile guidance systems — was even considered for review under the program.
 The administration made a feeble attempt to look into the matter … months after the Chinese had copied all the files, blueprints, and technical documentation, and departed, closing the doors of the company.
 During the neoconservative heyday, over 80,000 defense subcontractors were forced out of business or acquired by foreign business interests.

 [As an aside … America still has by far the largest military production capability in the world.
-Apparently there were 80,000 more defense contractors than were needed.
-Who would have thought the Republicans would be responsible for trimming so much fat out of the defense budget, shutting down so many unneeded defense contractors.
+Apparently there were far more defense contractors than were really needed.
+Who would have thought the Republicans would trim so much fat out of the defense budget, shutting down so many unneeded defense contractors?
 Actually, the Reaganites didn’t cut defense spending at all.
 Quite the contrary: they increased defense spending significantly.
-They just sent the money out of the country to foreign companies or partnered with multi-national corporations instead of doing business with American firms.
-And then gave me hell for pointing out that this was stupid, and not in America’s best interests.]
+They still squandered billions of dollars of taxpayers’ money, they just did things a bit differently.
+They sent the money out of the country to foreign businesses, lavished America’s hard-earned dollars on multi-national corporations with overpaid executives, embraced sweetheart deals in no-bid (non-competitive) contract awards, or stood by approvingly as American ownership of defense industries was transferred to foreign hands … instead of doing business with American firms.
+And then they gave me hell for pointing out that this was shameful and stupid, hardly in America’s best interests.]

 The Chinese were not the villains in selling out America’s national security — the Reaganites were.
 Blame the neocons.
 The Chinese were just taking advantage of the situation — a total sell-out of the American nation by the Republicans who controlled the government then, as now.